Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: LHAASO OBSERVATIONS

-An extended sources, LHAASO~J1819-2541 is discovered in the vicinity of V4641~Sgr.
-The centre of the source (RA$=274.82^\circ\pm 0.09^\circ$, DEC$=-25.68^\circ\pm 0.11^\circ$) is offset from V4641~Sgr by about $0.18^\circ$.
-There is no other reasonable astrophysical counterparts of better spatial association with the LHAASO source, and therefore V4641~Sgr is the best candidate origin of LHAASO~J1819-2541.
-The measured spectrum can be described by a power-law function with an index of -2.67.
-The highest energy of photons detected from this source reaches 0.8\,PeV.
-The IC radiation of electrons cannot reproduce such a hard spectrum up to almost 1\,PeV due to the KN effect, {unless a very hard injection spectrum is assumed\cite{Liu21}.
-On the other hand, if the emission is of the hadronic origin, a more reasonable spectrum of protons can be obtained.
-In this case,} given that the spectrum does not show a clear cutoff feature, V4641~Sgr is most likely a so-called super-PeVatron that energizes protons up to energies at least $\sim 10$\,PeV.
+{\it V4641~Sgr.} An extended source, LHAASO~J1819-2541 was discovered in the vicinity of V4641~Sgr.
+The centre of the source (RA$=274.82^\circ\pm 0.09^\circ$, DEC$=-25.60^\circ\pm 0.11^\circ$) is offset from V4641~Sgr by about $0.19^\circ$.
+There are no other reasonable astrophysical counterparts with better spatial association to the LHAASO source, making V4641~Sgr the best candidate origin of LHAASO~J1819-2541.
+The measured spectrum can be described by a power-law function with an index of -2.84$\pm$0.17, { which is softer than the spectrum obtained by HAWC within a lower energy range of $10-200$\,TeV\cite{HAWC24} (see Supplementary Fig.~12 in SM)}.
+The highest energy of photons detected from this source is extended up to 0.8\,PeV with LHAASO's observation.
+IC radiation of electrons cannot reproduce such a hard spectrum continuing to almost 1\,PeV due to the KN effect, unless a very hard injection spectrum is assumed or the IC radiation dominates the cooling even in the KN regime {(which would require a very weak magnetic field of $B<0.5\mu$G for 1\,PeV electrons)}.
+On the other hand, if the emission is of hadronic origin, a more reasonable spectrum of protons can be obtained.
+In this case, since the spectrum does not show a clear cutoff feature, V4641~Sgr would be a so-called super-PeVatron that energizes protons up to energies of at least $\sim 10$\,PeV.